Late coursework & extension requests

 If you have a good reason to need to submit late up to a maximum of 7 calendar days, you must do the following:

-Read this section carefully, especially the "good reasons" for late submissions.
+Read this section carefully, especially the 'good reasons' for late submissions.

-If there are circumstances preventing you from submitting on time, please report thorugh Special Circumstances.
+If there are circumstances preventing you from submitting on time, please report through Special Circumstances.

 Note: please DO NOT ask the course lecturer for an extension, as they are not able to grant such extensions themselves.